PheniX-Lab/FoMo4Wheat/README.md

 ```

 # License
-FoMo4Wheat code and model weights are released under the Creative Commons Attribution 4.0 International.
+FoMo4Wheat code and model weights are released under the MIT License.
 See LICENSE for additional details.

 # Citation